MrunalThaware/open-ios/README.md

  * CTSPaymentLayer - handles all of the payment related tasks .

 To use any of the above layers your need to declare them as a strong property like following,

 		//declaration in your .h file
 		 @property(strong)CTSPaymentLayer *paymentLayer ;

 		// initialization in your .m file
 		paymentLayer = [[CTSPaymentLayer alloc] init];

-Following are the specific taks related to each
+Following are the specific taks related to each of the layer
 ######CTSAuthLayer

-Check if anyone is logged in
+ * See if anyone is logged in
+ * Creating & Linking the User
+ * Signin the user for Prepaid level access
+ * Reset User Password

+ ######CTSProfileLayer
+ * Save User Cards
+ * Get Saved Cards
+ * Get User's Prepaid Balance
+ * Save Cashout Bank Account
+ * Get Saved Cashout Bank Acoount